In Memory of Theo Faiss: Provenance

-The first version, wrote Raab, "nearly disappeared into oblivion" (Beinahe wäre ... verlorengegangen.).
-It was discovered as thirteen dusty plastic fragments by Emil Estermann; he gave them to A. John Wilkes, an English sculptor who restored many of Maryon's and Steiner's original models and casts around 1965.
+The first version, wrote Raab, "nearly disappeared into oblivion".
+It was discovered as thirteen dusty plaster fragments by Emil Estermann; he gave them to A. John Wilkes, an English sculptor who restored many of Maryon's and Steiner's original models and casts around 1965.
 He reassembled the pieces, after which a new cast was made, with the break lines barely visible.

-Neither the original nor the mould of the second version is still present in the Goethaneaum's studio.
+Neither the original nor the mould of the second version is still present in the Goetheanum's studio.
 It was unknown to Raab—who had already written the chapter of Maryon's biography discussing the relief—until April 1991.
-At this point he became aware of a bronze version located in the Netherlands, although the owners did not know how it ended up there.
-Raab noted that Maryon's surviving correspondence indicated that she had friendly contacts in the Netherlands, as well as Dutch friends in Dornach, and speculated that it she may have offered it as a gift, such as in exchange for hospitality.
+At this point he became aware of a bronze version in the Netherlands, although the owners (F. I. Steffelaar-Moulijn and W. Steffelaar) did not know how it ended up there.
+Raab noted that Maryon's surviving correspondence indicated that she had friendly contacts in the Netherlands, as well as Dutch friends in Dornach, and speculated that she may have offered it as a gift, such as in exchange for hospitality.